dxw/playbook/guides/development-workflow.md

 the users as often as possible.
 Doing so efficiently requires a balanced approach to development.

-Good signs:

-- the code is easy to read and understand
-- the code didn't take too long to write
-- the code is relatively easy to change

-Bad signs:

-- spending too much time over engineering (gold plating) our code
-- delivering too quickly at the cost of any code quality
+Solving many problems at once can lead to large pull requests and large commits.
+This work tends to take a lot longer to understand, code review, amend and ship safely.
+It makes work hard to parallelise as it may block other dependant work from starting.
+It also tends to introduce more bugs that require more follow-up fixes.

+Breaking down our work into small isolated chunks helps address these problems.

-#### The twenty-minute rules
+#### The twenty-minute rule

 1. being helpful is one of our values and this extends to development.
 If after spending 20 minutes on a problem you haven't made progress, invoke the twenty-minute rule with another developer and get their advice
-1. discussions that go on for twenty-minutes or more can be a time sink.
-If an agreement on how to progress cannot be found after 20 minutes, mentioning this rule provides a pre-agreed way to acknowledge the problem and get to a resolution as quickly as possible.
-Rate your concern for the issue out of 10 and a next step should naturally emerge
+1. discussions that go on for twenty minutes or more can be a time sink.
+If an agreement on how to progress cannot be found after 20 minutes, mentioning this rule provides a pre-agreed way to acknowledge the deadlock.
+Use this as an opportunity to rate how concerned we each are about the issue or escalate to another peer who could help break the deadlock

 ---